tallforasmurf/CoBro/README.md

 The Browser
 -----------

+The browser pane is a QWebEngineView widget, a fully-functional browser first available in Qt5.4.
+This is used because the QWebKit browser used in the first version displayed many annoying bugs that were not possible to work around.

+However because QWebEngine is in an early state, all of the following features that were possible with QWebKit are no longer offered.
+There is no support for any keystrokes nor for a custom context menu.
+There is no restriction on Java, and browsing is not "private" i.e. the residue of one's comic reading in the form of cookies and other detritus may remain in one's Chrome browser history.

-The browser pane is a QWebView widget, a fully functional browser based on WebKit.
+<del>The browser pane is a QWebView widget, a fully functional
+browser based on WebKit.
 When the app starts up, a welcome message with how-to-use text is displayed.